 Continental has been a main driving force in the extraordinary improvement of winter tire performance over the years.
 With cutting-edge technology, today’s modern winter tires are uniquely designed to deliver confidence and control in snow, ice and cold weather conditions.
 They are specially engineered to deliver a substantial increase of traction over all-season radials – by as much as 25 to 50 percent.
 That’s enough gripping-traction and braking power to avert a severe weather-related accident.

-Tires such as the, Continental WinterContactTM SI, are specifically designed for snow and ice traction.
+Tires such as the, VikingContact 7, are specifically designed for snow and ice traction.
 The tread stays pliable in sub-zero temperatures increasing the contact area and enhancing grip on slippery road surfaces.
-A hallmark of the tire is Continental’s industry-leading, PolarPlus Technology, helping to reduce braking distance in wet, snow and ice.
-Additionally, the consumer-friendly alignment indicators visually alert drivers of vehicle misalignment allowing a correction before tires are wore out.
+A hallmark of the tire is Continental’s industry-leading, PolarPlus Technology, which helps to reduce braking distance in wet, snow and ice.
+Additionally, the consumer-friendly alignment indicators visually alert drivers of vehicle misalignment which allows for a correction before tires are worn out.

 When making the switch to winter tires, it’s also a good time to have your tires rotated.
 Make sure to check the tread depth of your tires as well.
 This can be done by placing a penny into several tread grooves across the tire.
 If part of Lincoln’s head is always covered by the tread, you have more than 2/32” of tread depth remaining which is the recommended depth per the National Highway Transportation Safety Administration (NHTSA).
 Lastly, check tire pressures, including the spare.
 Tires can lose one pound of pressure for every drop of 10-degrees Fahrenheit so it’s important to follow the pressures outlined in the owner’s manual for your vehicle.
 Also, remember the importance of storing your summer/all-season tires.